getodk/docs/docs/collect-offline-maps.rst

 .. seealso::

-  Watch a step-by-step video showing `how to add offline tiles from QGIS into Collect <https://www.youtube.com/watch?v=C0ON-Tbfgd8>`_ from Humanitarian Data Solutions.
+  Watch a step-by-step video showing `how to add offline tiles from QGIS into Collect <https://www.youtube.com/watch?v=C0ON-Tbfgd8>`_.

 .. _transferring-offline-tiles:

-Transferring offline layers to devices
+Transferring MBTiles files to devices
 ---------------------------------------

 Once you have the MBTiles files that you want to use, you need to get them onto the devices that will be used with Collect.
 The most appropriate method for doing this will depend on when and where the devices have access to the Internet, when and how you do the rest of your device setup, and the level of comfort your data collectors have with Android.